 Horse riding in Iceland was one of the highlights of our adventures around this amazing and beautiful country.
 There is something magical about experiencing the awe-inspiring scenery atop one of these fascinating animals.
 If you’re planning a trip to Iceland, make sure to spend some time on horseback while you tölt through the pristine countryside.

-Do you want to go horseback riding while visiting Iceland?
+Do you want to ride horses in Iceland?
 Have any questions?
 Let us know in the comments!

 What an amazing and fascinating place to visit.
 I really didn’t know much about this but after reading this post I will surely visit one day and will do the horse riding.
 Thanks for sharing such an amazing post.